 - Beauty (make-up in particular).

-For example, a Burberry scarf would be easy to counterfeit because the materials cost far less than the price that people are willing to pay just because of the Burberry name.
+For example, a Burberry scarf would be easy to counterfeit because the materials cost far less than the price that people will pay just because of the Burberry name.

 If I Was Suspended a Long Time Ago, Can I Still Reinstate My Account?